-Attendance at the midterm exam on February 10, 2010, and at the final exam on March 15, 2010 (as per the registrar's schedule), are both mandatory, except for medical necessity.
+The midterm exam will be held on February 7, 2011, and the final exam will be held on March 18, 2011 (as per the registrar's schedule).
+There are no alternative dates for either exam, without exception.

 Matlab

 One of the most valuable features of Markov chain theory in practice is that it has deep connections to linear algebra and matrix analysis.
 To numerically explore this connection, at least one assignment in the course will make use of Matlab, a widely used software package for linear algebra (among other things); several other assignments will be easier for you if you have some facility with the software.
 Matlab is available on the all Stanford UNIX/Linux machines, and a short Matlab tutorial is available online.
 More details on accessing UNIX/Linux machines can be found here: